 regsvc.exe

 Allow remote registry operations.
-(System Services)->remoteregister
+(System Service)->remoteregister

 winmgmt.exe provides system management information (system services)